 Even the most beautiful granite or marble can look lackluster and unattractive next to dirty or poorly maintained grout.
 The grout lines in your shower or floor could quickly pick up grime and turn from white to black in a matter of weeks without regular cleaning.
 The grout between your stone tiles should be cleaned as often as the stone itself, but standard grout cleaners are either a masking agent or are too abrasive on the surrounding stone.
-Here’s how to clean grout the right way to keep your natural stone floors, countertops, and showers looking their best.
+Here’s how to clean grout the right way to keep your natural-stone floors, countertops, and showers looking their best.

 Choose the Right Cleaning Product

 Common grout cleaning products can cause irreversible damage to granite, marble, and other types of stone.
 Never use a product with ammonia or acids like vinegar, lemon juice, or alcohol, as the acids will eat away at the calcium carbonate in the stone and leave visible etching, and they also make grout more fragile and porous.
-Choose a non-acidic and stone-safe grout cleaner like Granite Gold Grout Cleaner® instead.
+Choose a stone-safe grout cleaner like Granite Gold Grout Cleaner® instead.

 Agitate the Dirt Away from the Grout